Code-Institute-Submissions/personal-website/README.md

 ## UX
 ### Strategy
-The main goal of my portfolio will be to give all the essential information in a ledgable and easily accesible manner to all users.
-I aim to keep the design minimilstic to give a good user experience.
+The main goal of my portfolio is to give all the essential information in a ledgable and easily accesible manner to all users.
+I have aimed to keep the design minimilstic to give a good user experience.

 ### Scope
 | User | User Stories |